Literacy and English

 Literacy – Infants – Years K – 2

-Mastering the skills in Literacy can be challenging for young readers.
-To fully understand the process required, we’ve outlined a road map of skills required:
+Mastering Literacy skills can be challenging for young readers.
+The essential road map of skills required are:

 - Phonemic awareness

 - Literacy as a Source of Enjoyment and Pleasure

 At this state, the correct scope and sequence of learning is essential.
 A tutor can assess areas of need and correct missed understanding to create confidence and enjoyment in the process, rather than learned helplessness.